urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 Closing –

 We have long said that Urbit address space had value because it was both useful and scarce.
-Taking a deeper look, we found that tradeability and network effect also play an important role in the value framework.
+Taking a deeper look, we found that some limited liquidity, and network effect also play an important role in the value framework.

-The market seems to agree with our hypothesis, and price has remained fairly steady even at a time when we’re not promoting Urbit to the public.

 All of the factors that make up our framework are, in turn, impacted by availability of supply and by user growth.
 In the Urbit ecosystem, supply is effectively gated—as described above—in order to prevent flooding of the network.

 User growth, on the other hand, is something we simply have not yet pursued in earnest.
 Instead, our development efforts have been focused on enhancing usability and stability of the platform.
 Our focus on user growth will begin as we roll out hosting.
 Once that happens, usage metrics will become both more interesting and more relevant.

 This concludes the final installment of our series on the value of Urbit address space.
-Though the explanation was long, the framework is quite simple: value in Urbit is derived from its use, scarcity, tradeability, and network effect.
+Though the explanation was long, the framework is quite simple: value in Urbit is derived from its use, scarcity, some liquidity, and network effect.
 Let us know if you’d like us to dig deeper into any of these elements—we’re always happy to opine about Urbit.